Rebuilding Broken GTFS Shapes: How We Redraw the World's Transit Maps

 The result is geometry that looks and behaves like the agency published it themselves, even in cases where they did not publish anything at all.
 Train icons follow real track.
 Routes curve through mountains.
 Underground stretches trace the actual tunnel, not the street above it.

-We do not hand-draw any of this.
-The whole thing is automated end to end, runs on every sync, and quietly corrects itself as upstream data improves.
+None of this is hand-drawn.
+The whole thing is automated end to end, runs on every sync, and updates as upstream data improves.

 A map is the first thing a user sees.
 If the lines are wrong, they stop trusting everything else on the screen — the schedules, the real-time positions, the ETAs.
-If the lines are right, the user assumes the whole thing is right, even when, underneath, we are juggling dozens of flaky feeds held together by pipelines and careful engineering.
+If the lines are right, the rest of the product has a chance to earn that trust.

-There is also a second-order effect that turns out to be meaningful.
-Once you have a faithful shape, a lot of downstream work gets easier.
-Interpolating a vehicle's position between two GPS pings.
-Detecting whether a reported position is plausible.
-Computing corridor-based search radii.
-Snapping noisy realtime data to a track.
-All of it becomes tractable the moment your geometry is honest.
+There is also a second-order effect.
+Once you have a faithful shape, a lot of downstream work gets easier: interpolating a vehicle's position between two GPS pings, detecting whether a reported position is plausible, computing corridor-based search radii, snapping noisy realtime data to a track.
+All of it becomes tractable the moment the underlying geometry is accurate.

 The takeaway

 If you want to see the results, open any network page on trains.fyi and look at the route lines.
-Some of them are the agency's own shapes, faithfully rendered.
-Some of them are ours, reconstructed from scratch.
-We would be flattered if you could not tell which is which.
+Some are the agency's own shapes, faithfully rendered.
+Some are ours, reconstructed from scratch.

 Free App